andybega/r-misc/servers/README.md

 -   Con: pain to sync changes back and forth
 -   Pro: in theory easier, less steps required

+### Dropbox

+The EC2 RStudio AMI has support built in for syncing via Dropbox.

 ### Use Docker

 Instead of running Rstudio on the server, use docker to run a container with Rstudio on the server.
+There are I think two general ways to do this: (1) use Docker to setup the environment, but use some other solution to move code and data, or (2) add code and data to the container.

 -   Pro: you can run the container and thus work in the same environment
 -   Pro: easier to deploy on server since environment will be the same